Slow Cooker Black Bean and Rice Soup is a filling, healthy, and hearty soup recipe that's easy on the wallet, and waistline!

 Notes

-- I used my Secret-Ingredient Restaurant-Style Salsa for this soup.
+- I like using my Secret-Ingredient Restaurant-Style Salsa for this soup.

 Faribault Foods sponsored this post, and has paid me to write about its Mrs. Grimes Beans products.
 Samples were provided to me free of charge by Faribault Foods.
 The opinions expressed herein are my own and based on my own experiences.